znsio/specmatic-documentation/documentation/qontract_json.md

   // pipeline details of this project
   //
-  // This is used by qontract install, to register
+  // This is used by specmatic install, to register
   //    a project's build pipeline to run when a contract changes
   // The details below must be replaced with the details relevant
   //   to your project